arcticsecurity/public/docs/Harmonization.md

 ## Additional Attributes

-The idea behind the additional attributes is to present generic observation metadata which complements the identity or temporal information about the observed activity, be it suspected compromise, vulnerabilities, public exposure or potential threats.
+The idea behind the additional attributes is to present generic observation metadata which complements the identity or temporal information about the observed activity, be it suspected compromise, known vulnerabilities, public exposure or potential threats.
 In addition, the purpose of this information is to give more context to the observation type denoted by the **type** attribute.

 |attribute|description|
 --- | --- |